DriganCarey/Sc2ZergBot/README.md

 A bot that should hopefully be able to make decisions and follow build orders in order to play the strategy game known as starcraft II

 For now:<br />
-  Build a passive bot that will aim to max out on roach ravager on 3 base and then a-move the enemy<br />
+  Building some functions that are able to predict the amount of larva in the next x seconds and income in the next x seconds<br />

 My aim:<br />
   1. Economy (passive):<br />